Indications

 Adverse Effects

 Adverse effects of cannabinoids exist on a spectrum, ranging from mild to lethal, and vary on the mode associated risks of administration.
 The most frequently encountered side effects of cannabinoids are generally those from recreational sources.[1]
-Over the short-term, mild effects include euphoria, anxiolysis, tachycardia, visuotemporal distortion, sensory amplification, tachycardia, postural hypotension, conjunctivitis, hunger, and dry throat, mouth, and eyes.[22]
-More severe symptoms include panic attacks, myoclonus, psychosis, hyperemesis, inhalation burns, acute respiratory distress syndrome (ARDS), and bronchospasm – any one of which may result in hospitalization or the necessity of emergency medical services.[1][19]
+Over the short term, mild effects include euphoria, anxiolysis, tachycardia, visuotemporal distortion, sensory amplification, tachycardia, postural hypotension, conjunctivitis, hunger, and dry throat, mouth, and eyes.[22]
+More severe symptoms include panic attacks, myoclonus, psychosis, hyperemesis, inhalation burns, acute respiratory distress syndrome (ARDS), and bronchospasm – any 1 of which may result in hospitalization or the necessity of emergency medical services.[1][19]

-- Addiction, altered brain development, and cognitive impairment in adolescents[23]
+• Addiction, altered brain development, and cognitive impairment in adolescents [23]

-- Chronic bronchitis, ARDS, lung cancer[24]
+• Chronic bronchitis, ARDS, and lung cancer [24]

-- Increased risk for myocardial infarction, stroke, and thromboembolic events[24]
+• Increased risk for myocardial infarction, stroke, and thromboembolic events [24]

-- Exacerbation of mood disorders (anxiety, depression) and psychotic disorders (schizophrenia)[25][26]
+• Exacerbation of mood disorders (anxiety, depression) and psychotic disorders (schizophrenia) [25][26]

-- Exacerbation of neurodegenerative diseases (multiple sclerosis, Alzheimer disease, Parkinson disease)[1]
+• Exacerbation of neurodegenerative diseases (multiple sclerosis, Alzheimer disease, Parkinson disease) [1]

 Contraindications